edgefirst-dev/server-timing/README.md

 collector.add(timing);
 ```

-Each `ServerTiming` can be used once.
-If you want to take different measurements, create a new `ServerTiming` instance.
+Each `Timing` can be used once.
+If you want to take different measurements, create a new `Timing` instance.

 > [!TIP]
-> Use the `Collector#measure` method to automatically create a `ServerTiming` instance and add it to the collector.
+> Use the `Collector#measure` method to automatically create a `Timing` instance and add it to the collector.